 Context Resources and activities Explain the task They need to produce a fun and lively job advertisement for their chosen career to appeal to other people their age.
 They can select any media they like.
 Advise against the use of copyrighted material, and to seek permission if others are appearing in their work.
-They must showcase their research into the responsibilities of the role and what it requires (Lesson 3).
+They must include their research into the responsibilities of the role and the skills, experience and qualifications needed (Lesson 3).
 Advise that students keep advertisements short, with a clear message and call to action.
 Videos/animations should aim to be around two minutes long.
-Inspire them • Opportunity to showcase examples of previous entries.
-Draft ideas • Using the job advertisement guidance sheet, they can begin to draft their ideas.
-Set homework • The advert is completed.
+Inspire them Opportunity to showcase examples of previous entries.
+Draft ideas Using the job advertisement guidance sheet, they can begin to draft their ideas.
+Set homework The advert is completed.